The Day-to-Day as a 2D Animator

 Related Careers

-2D Animators can advance their careers to roles like Key Animator or Art Director by learning more about business and the industry while sharpening their leadership skills.
-They might also be interested in an adjacent career in 3D animation by learning how to use Maya, Cinema 4D, and character rigging.
-A role like Video Manager might be a good stepping stone to a director role or a great pivot for someone who wants to leave drawing daily behind.
+2D Animators can advance their careers to roles like Key Animator or Art Director by learning more about the business and industry while sharpening their leadership skills.
+They might also be interested in an adjacent career in 3D animation by learning tools like Maya and Cinema 4D, as well as character rigging.
+A role like Video Manager might be a good stepping stone to a director role or a great pivot for someone who wants to leave daily drawing behind.

 Positions like Motion Graphics Designer are also certainly within reach for a 2D Animator.
-Motion Graphics Designers use similar skills but typically work on smaller, marketing-focused projects.
-If they’d like to work much less with animation or want to incorporate animation into traditional video, a 2D Animator could pivot to Video Editor by brushing up on their video editing skills.
+Motion Graphics Designers use similar skills but typically focus on smaller, marketing-oriented projects.
+If they want to work less with animation or incorporate it into traditional video, a 2D Animator could pivot to Video Editor by brushing up on their video editing skills.

 Salary Comparison to 2D Animator